 SAP Software and Applications are an integral part of some of the world’s largest and complex business processes that run today, enabling millions of transactions effortlessly.

 Maintaining and enhancing SAP enterprise applications is considered an expensive effort and sometimes challenging, with known and hidden costs.
-Hence, a well-designed SAP change management is critical to maintain the quality of the system and preserve the system integrity.
+Hence, a well-designed SAP Change Management is critical to maintaining the quality of the system and preserving the system integrity.

-There are two dimensions to calculating the cost of change in software development:
+There are three dimensions to calculating the cost of change in software development: